 Key leader of Iran’s Islamic revolution became a staunch critic of country’s rulers.

-Foreign media are banned from covering the ceremony.
+Foreign media were banned from covering the funeral ceremony.

-Videos posted on the internet purported to show hundreds of Montazeri’s supporters taking to the streets of Najafabad, his birth town, to mourn his death.
+Videos posted on the internet prior to the funeral appeared to show hundreds of Montazeri’s supporters taking to the streets of Najafabad, his birth town, to mourn his death.